Cleveland Browns vs Kansas City Chiefs 2024 Week 15: How to watch for free, online live stream & start time | Goal.com US

 |Location

-How to watch Cleveland Browns vs Kansas City Chiefs on TV & stream live online
+How to watch Kansas City Chiefs vs Houston Texans on TV & stream live online

-- Broadcasters: Ian Eagle (play-by-play) and Charles Davis (analyst) are on the game call.
+- Broadcasters: Noah Eagle (play-by-play) and Todd Blackledge (analyst) are on the game call.

-If you're looking to watch NFL games, Fubo is the best streaming option.
-Enjoy football action with a free trial.
+Several streaming services will broadcast the game live and you can watch on Fubo ($30 off your first month), DirecTV Stream (free trial), Sling (select markets, promotional offers) and Peacock.

-After that, you can continue with Fubo for as little as $80/month.
+After the free trial, you can continue with Fubo for as little as $80/month.
 With access to nearly 200 channels, including CBS, Fox Sunday NFC games via "NFL on Fox", NBC (Sunday Night Football), ESPN (Monday Night Football), NFL Network and more, you'll have access to NFL games throughout the regular season and postseason.

 In addition to NFL football, FuboTV offers MLB, NBA, NHL, MLS and international soccer games.
 Fubo is currently offering a $30 discount on the first month for three of its U.S. subscription plans—Pro, Elite with Sports Plus, and Deluxe—for a limited time only.